parker-int64/QRobotSutdio/README.md

 + Use your IDE, such as Qt Creator or CLion to open the `CMakeLists.txt` as project.

 + Build the project.
 Then launch it.

+### Contribute & Help me improve the project

+Help or suggestions are welcome!
+However, I cant guarantee to fix them all.